Share this Article

 4. Do your research

-5. Talk to your neighbors
+5. Get intel from your neighbors

 Gramercy renter Jennifer C. found out that her neighbors with a similar-sized apartment were offered an incentive for starting renewal negotiations early.